 54 Now when the council members heard these things, they were cut to the heart, and they ground their teeth at Stephen.
 55 But he, being full of the Holy Spirit, looked up intently into heaven and saw the glory of God; and he saw Jesus standing at the right hand of God.
-56 Stephen said, "Look, I see the heavens opened, and the Son of Man standing at the right hand of God."
-57 ears, and shouting out with a loud voice, altogether they rushed at him.
+56 Stephen said, "Look,

+Man standing at the right hand of God."
+57 At this the council members covered their ears, and shouting out with a loud voice, altogether they rushed at him.
 58 They dragged him out of the city where they began to stone him, and the witnesses laid down their outer clothing at the feet of a young man named Saul.
 59 As they were stoning Stephen, he was calling out to the Lord and saying, "Lord Jesus, receive my spirit."
 60 He knelt down and called out with a loud voice, "Lord, do not hold this sin against them."
 When he had said this, he fell asleep.